CharleRoger/Garden/Canon/Languages/Atteric/Continental/Vakeye language.md

 Around 400 BGS they settled around the fertile [[Kóty bottleneck|bottleneck region of Kóty]] that grants access to the desert.
 A [[Vakeye kingdom]] was established around 467 BGS with the first king [[Dedo-Mayale]] ascending to the throne and ruling through the first years of the dry desert.

-Around 0 BGS [[Vakeye people]] migrated further inland into the desert, as a window of rains made the desert fertile again, thus they established around the [[Rabak people]].
-Both cultures integrated and syncretized lots of gods and traditions and around the same both [[Rabak people|Rabak]] and [[Rotak people]] were further integrated into the [[Vakeye people]], adopting their language and worldviews.
+Around 0 BGS [[Vakeye people]] migrated further inland into the desert, as a window of rains made the desert fertile again, thus they established around the [[Rabak]]-speaking [[Rharnic peoples]].
+Both cultures integrated and syncretized many gods and traditions as the [[Rharnic peoples]] were further integrated into the [[Vakeye people]], adopting their language and worldviews.

 # Phonology